 Haydn: Nelson Mass

-Haydn’s magnificent Missa in Angustiis of 1798 – the so-called ‘Nelson Mass’, composed at the height of the Napoleonic Wars – has given rise to some dramatic recordings, with its stark scoring for trumpets, drums, organ and strings, and its menacing fanfares.
-This latest account, by the forces of New College, Oxford, is less punchy, more liturgical than some, but scarcely less intent in purpose.
+Haydn’s magnificent Missa in Angustiis of 1798 – the so-called ‘Nelson Mass’, composed at the height of the Napoleonic Wars – has come in for some dramatic recordings.
+This latest account by the forces of New College, Oxford, is less punchy, more liturgical than some, but scarcely less intent in purpose.

-Instead of the usual operatic soloist in the florid solo soprano passages, we have a remarkably secure and expressive boy treble in Jonty Ward, while the Choir of New College sing with all their usual focus.
-Uniquely, Higginbottom interposes Haydn’s stirring motet Insane et vanae curae (‘Deluded and vain cares assault the mind’) as an Offertory between the Credo and Sanctus – where its D minor-major tonality, and alternations of storminess and calm, fit in most effectively with the ambiguous mood-swings of the Mass as a whole.
+Instead of the usual operatic soloist in the florid solo soprano passages, we have a secure and expressive boy treble in Jonty Ward, while the Choir of New College sings with its usual focus.
+Uniquely, Edward Higginbottom interposes Haydn’s stirring motet Insanae et vanae curae (‘Deluded and vain cares assault the mind’) as an Offertory between the Credo and Sanctus – where its D minor-major tonality and alternations of storminess and calm fit in effectively with the ambiguous mood-swings of the Mass as a whole.